Taking a closer look at LHC

 Because of its negative charge, the H- ion will move away from the negative surface.

-The H- ions are extracted from the ion source in 400 μs long pulses to form a beam which is then passed through a small magnet to remove any electrons.
+The H- ions are extracted from the ion source in 400 μs long pulses to form a beam which is then passed through a small magnet to remove any free electrons.

 The H- ions leave the ion source with an energy of 45 keV and across 86 m line (Radio Frequency Quadrupole, Chopper line, an Alvarez Drift Tube Linac (DTL), a Cell-Coupled Drift Tube Linac (CCDTL) and a Pi-mode structure (PIMS), will be finally adquiring 160 MeV.